sunbeam-labs/sunbeam/docs/commands.rst

        ``sunbeam run --profile /path/to/project/ all_decontam all_assembly all_annotation``
     3. The equivalent of 2, using the deprecated ``--target_list`` option:
        ``sunbeam run --profile /path/to/project/ --target_list all_decontam all_assembly all_annotation``
+    4. To run assembly on samples that have already been decontaminated:
+       ``sunbeam run --profile /path/to/project/ --skip decontam all_assembly``

     .. code-block:: shell
         -h/--help: Display help.